-But now we're getting into the real obscure stuff.
 My brother and I have a team of caregivers that work various day and night shifts.
 At the end of each pay period they need to turn in detailed timesheets.
 Sometimes these timesheets are difficult and errorprone.

 I wanted a way to keep my own records and also help my caregivers complete the timesheets accurately.
 I toyed around briefly with a spreadsheet.
-I know they are powerful, but man I hate them.
+I know they're powerful, but man I hate them.
 After being annoyed with that, I decided that what I really needed was something that worked like Markdown.
 I wanted a plaintext entry system.
 It works like this: